tinosteinort/beanrepository/README.md

 ## Features ##

 * Simple, self-explanatory and failsafe Configuration in Java Code
-* No use of Reflection or Annotation Magic
+* No use of Reflection or Annotations
+* Constructor Injection
-* Support for Singletons, Prototypes and Instances
+* Support for Singletons, Prototypes (even with Parameters) and Instances
+* Provider
+* Factories
 * Fail Fast on start up
 * Execute Code after Initialisation of the Bean
-* Support for Prototypes (even with Parameters)
-* Detect Beans of a specific Type: `Set<T> getBeansOfType(final Class<T> cls)`
+* Detect Beans of a specific Type
 * Modularity
-* Provider
-* Factories
-* Constructor Injection up to 5 Parameters

 ## Limitations ##